Text taken from The Saint Andrew Daily Missal or, where indicated,

 It constitutes an admirable Triptych, giving us, in abridgement, all The Mysteries (Joyous, Sorrowful and Glorious) of The Saviour's Life devoted to The Love of God and Men.
 This Feast is, indeed, placed on a height from which may be contemplated the redeeming labours of The Saviour on Earth and The Glorious Victories He will, by the working of The Holy Ghost, achieve in Souls until the end of the World.

 Author: Karl Benzinger.

-Coming after The Feasts of Christ (Ascension and Corpus Christi), this Feast completes them, concentrating them in one object, which is, materially, Jesus' Heart of Flesh, and, formally, the Unbounded Charity symbolised by this Heart.
-This Solemnity, therefore, does not relate to a particular Mystery of The Saviour's Life, but embraces them all; indeed, The Devotion to The Sacred Heart Celebrates all the Favours we have received from Divine Charity during the year (Collect), and all the marvellous things that Jesus has done for us (Introit, Tract, Alleluia).
+Coming after The Feasts of Christ, this Feast completes them, concentrating them in one object, which is materially Jesus's Heart of Flesh, and formally the unbounded charity symbolised by this Heart.
+This Solemnity, therefore, does not relate to a particular Mystery of The Saviour's Life, but embraces them all; indeed, the Devotion to The Sacred Heart Celebrates all the favours we have received from Divine Charity during the year (Collect), and all the marvellous things that Jesus has done for us (Introit, Tract, Alleluia).

 Deutsch: Schwester Maria Droste zu Vischering.

 Español: Beata María del Divino Corazón.

 Blessed Mary of The Divine Heart (1863 - 1899).

 Born Maria Droste zu Vischering, she was a German Roman Catholic Nun, who was best known for influencing Pope Leo XIII's Consecration of the World to The Sacred Heart of Jesus.